 Inpatient and Outpatient Treatment

-Once you are medically stabilized and the oxycodone has cleared from your body, a treatment specialist will educate you on the benefits of transitioning into a oxycodone abuse treatment program and will refer you to one they think will suit your needs.
-Oxycodone addiction treatment occurs on an inpatient or outpatient basis, with inpatient treatment being the more intensive option.
+Once you are medically stabilized and the oxycodone has cleared from your body, a treatment specialist will educate you on the benefits of transitioning into an oxycodone abuse treatment program.
+Oxycodone addiction treatment includes inpatient or outpatient options, with inpatient treatment being the more intensive form of treatment.

-Inpatient addiction treatment is done in a hospital setting, where you will typically stay from 30 to 90 days, but the program may last longer if necessary.
+Inpatient addiction treatment is typically offered in a hospital or treatment facility, where you will typically stay from 30 to 90 days, but may last longer if necessary.
 Treatment includes therapeutic interventions, such as:

 - Group counseling